s-fleck/qop/README.md

 # architecture

-qop consists of two programs: *qop*, the command line client and *qopd*, the daemon.
-The daemon processes the transfer queue and executes the copy and transcode tasks, while the client can be used to manage and monitor the daemon (enqueue new files, start and stop processing the queue, monitor queue progress, etc...).
-The daemon can be launched manually for greater control, but if no daemon process is found the client creates its own process.
-Transfer queues are stored as json strings in sqlite3 databases, and if you are familiar with these technologies you can easily create transfer queues without relying on the CLI client.
+qop consists of two programs:

+    - *qopd*, a daemon which processes the transfer queue and executes the copy and transcode tasks, and
+    - *qop*, a command line client which can put tasks into the queue, tell the daemon to start or stop processing the queue, monitor transfer progress, etc...

+Transfer queues are stored as json strings in sqlite3 databases.
+If you are familiar with these technologies you can easily create transfer queues from the scripting language of your choice without needing to go through the cli program.